The Importance of Leveraging Employer Branding During Low-Hiring Periods.

 may be subject to meeting qualification criteria and/or availability.

-Élise Marcotte leads the Talent Intelligence function for Indeed Canada.
-She is responsible for consulting Enterprise Businesses across Canada with best practices, thought leadership and insightful data analysis.
-Fluently bilingual, originally from Québec and now living in Alberta, she also frequently works with Ontario clients and understands the Canadian employment landscape and the subtleties of the workforce from one province to another.
+Elise leads the Talent Intelligence function for Indeed Canada.
+She is responsible for consulting with Enterprise businesses across the country with best practices, thought leadership and insightful data analysis.
+Originally from Québec and now living on a farm in Alberta, she is fluently bilingual and understands the Canadian employment landscape and the subtleties of the workforce from one province to another.